Cragmor, Colorado: Parks and sports complex

 Within the South Cragmor neighborhood are Danville Park, Portal Park, and Grace Center for Athletics.
 Danville Park is a 5.3-acre park located at 1147 Mountview Lane at North Hancock Avenue.
 It has fields for baseball and soccer, a basketball court, a playground, and picnic area.
 Portal Park, a 10.6-acre park located at 3535 North Hancock Avenue, has an outdoor swimming pool, baseball and soccer fields, multi-play court, tennis courts, and trails.
 The swimming pool was built in 1974 and 1975.
 In 1979, subsidence resulted in a 12 by 7 ft sinkhole in the park.
-It was discovered that 31 ft below the surface of the park were mine shafts and the pool was slipping into a shafts.
-The sinkhole was filled and the pool was braced when tons of concrete were poured into the shafts.
+It was discovered that 31 ft below the surface of the park were mine shafts and the pool was slipping into one of them.
+The sinkhole was filled and the pool braced when tons of concrete was poured into the shafts.

 Grace Center for Athletics is a 25-acre sports complex of St. Mary's High School for baseball, soccer, football, track and field, field hockey, lacrosse.
 It is used by the school and by non-profit organizations for children of Southern Colorado.